isglobal-brge/master_thesis/DiabPred/README.md

-# Title
+﻿# Title

-Type 2 diabetes prection based on genomic data with deep learning algorithms
+Type 2 diabetes predicction based on genomic data with deep learning algorithms

 # Author and advisor